-With a capacitor value of 0.22 $\mu Fd.$ the voltage spike was reduced to 200 volts.
-A 0.47 $\mu Fd.$ capacitor reduced the voltage spike to 150 volts.
-The size of capacitor used in automotive ignition circuits ia approximately 0.5 $\mu Fd.$ There appeared to be no apparant degradaion of the spark.
+With a capacitor value of 0.22 μFd. the voltage spike was

+spike to 150 volts.
+The size of capacitor used in automotive ignition circuits ia approximately 0.5 μ Fd.
+There appeared to be no apparant degradaion of the spark.
 In addition, the current consumed satyed the same and the burner seemer to light off equally well.

-Therefore, I recommend that a 0.22 μFd .
+Therefore, I recommend that a 0.22 μ Fd.
 400 Volt rating capacitor be placed in parallel with the transistor.
+This capacitor reduced to 200 volts.
+A 0.47 μFd. capacitor reduced the voltage capacitor be placed in parallel with the transistor.
 This capacitor may be connected between the "BAT -" and the "IGNI" terminals on the connector CN1.
 This technique is an industry standard technique used in all manner of high voltage circuits.

-This will completely eliminate the switching transistor from going into avalanche mode.
+This will completely eliminate the switching transistor from

+going into avalanche mode.
 I realize that the first production run of boards seemed to be much more reliable and the best explanation I can come up with is that the production run of IRF740 devices used then were better able to tolerate being driven past their absolute maximum voltage rating somewhat better than the next production run.